 Lesson: You do not need to be customer facing to do user experience research.
 Get creative and take small steps if necessary.

-UXers have been taught that if we tell business leaders and management about the data we collected and the insights we found that they will change course like a hummingbird.
-We read blogs that tell us if we present an argument that says better experiences will make us more competitive, management will swoon for the changes.
+UXers have been taught that if we tell business leaders and management about the data we collected and the insights we found that they will change course swiftly and adeptly, like a hummingbird.
+We read blogs that tell us if we present an argument that says better experiences will make the company more competitive, management will swoon for the changes.
 This is rarely the case, in academia or in business.
 The data never actually speak for themselves.

 Lesson: Always be prepared to explain your methods and results non-defensively.
-If you must, apologize for anything you did wrong.
+Apologize for anything you did wrong.
 Apply empathy to your coworkers and be the one to build bridges and be brave first.

 Resistance to Change Is Common

-UXers are often brought to an organization by visionaries, innovators, or early adopters, but we can suddenly be made responsible for convincing people comfortable in their routines why changes are needed.
+UXers are often brought to an organization by visionaries, innovators, or early adopters, but we can suddenly be made responsible for convincing people who are comfortable in their routines that big changes are needed.
 This is not an easy place to be.

 When You’re Looking for a Job